 There is some confusion about the normal duration of Prednisone treatment.
 It really depends on what condition is being treated and because there are so many uses for the drug it is difficult to speculate.
 Depending on the response to the drug and the treatment objective, duration can vary significantly.
 Your veterinarian may have you administer the drug by starting with a high dose and gradually reducing it over time.

-It is true that long term use can cause serious problems in the immune system, as well as the metabolic and hormonal disturbances.
+Long term use can cause serious problems in the immune system, as well as the metabolic and hormonal disturbances.
 Trust that your vet knows when to take your dog off Prednisone.

 Final Word on Prednisone

 While Prednisone really does work wonders you must understand this is a controlled substance for good reason.
 Never attempt to administer the drug without consulting with a qualified vet.
 If this drug is abused there are usually some very serious negative side effects.
-Your dog is very prone to accidental death from powerful medications such as this one.
-Never confuse an over-the-counter medicine with a prescription drug and this cannot be emphasized enough here.